 A Contractor's Example

 A general contractor bids on a kitchen remodel.
 Materials and subcontractor labor come to $40,000.
-He wants a healthy profit, so he applies a 40% markup.
+They want a healthy profit, so they apply a 40% markup.
 The bid goes out at $56,000.
 The homeowner signs.

 Pricing Strategy Tips